dawsonfairbanks/GalleryLab/git_tutorial/git_basics.md

 # Introduction to Version Control with Git ##
-Everything with a hash (#) sign in front of it is notation his link below is a helpful guide https://guides.github.com/activities/hello-world/
+Everything with a hash (#) sign in front of it is notation </b>
+This link below is a helpful guide </b>

+https://guides.github.com/activities/hello-world/

 ## Forking a repository
-today we will simply fork from the GalleryLab repository go to repository, and fork to your repository
+Today we will simply fork from this GalleryLab (example) repository </b>
+Go to repository, and fork to your repository </b>

 https://github.com/dawsonfairbanks/GalleryLab

-this creates a copy to your repositories and won't edit the master repository now we will clone the repository to your local machine
+This creates a copy to your repositories and won't edit the master repository.
+Now we will clone the repository to your local machine

-> fork = copy repository on github
+> fork = copy repository on github </b>
 > clone = copy to local machine

 ## Copy to your local machine by moving to the directory you would like to clone to